 - Further Details on the Thornborough Anstees

 William Anstee (b c1780)

 The first we find formally of Anstees in Thornborough is in c1800 when William Anstee married Mary.
-In 1809, William Anstee was described as a “Farrier of Thornborough“.
-William Anstee and Mary had children (baptised in Thornborough):
+William Anstee was likely baptised in Beachampton in 1780 to parents John Anstee and Mary Gardner, who married in Beachampton in 1779.

 - Elizabeth Anstee (b 1800)

 - William Anstee (b 1802 – see below);

 William Anstee was a farrier in Thornborough.
 The ‘Northampton Mercury‘ on 13 May 1809 had the following advertisement “WILLIAM ANSTEE Farrier Thornborough in the County of Buckingham respectfully informs the public in general that he prepares an excellent drink for the cure of the FARCY in HORSES.
 W. A. has cured great numbers of that disorder by administering to each horse only a single drink, which generally effects a cure in 7 to 8 days…W. A. assures the public that the drink which he prepares does not fail to cure 49 out of 50 horses to which it is given“